Electronic Logbook Compliance Deadline in Canada

 Canada ELD Mandate Deadline

-When are electronic logs mandatory in Canada?
+When will electronic logs be mandatory in Canada?

-What is an ELD
+What is an ELD?

 An ELD or electronic logging device refers to a certified device that automatically records the driving time and duty status of commercial motor vehicle drivers.
-The device is usually synced with an automobile engine and electronically records the miles driven and the movement of the drivers.
+The device is usually synced with an automobile engine and electronically records the miles driven and the movement of the driver.
 The ELD tracks HOS compliance, which mandates both the trucking companies and drivers to adhere to laid out rules for the health and safety of the people who use the roads.
 It also removes illegal manipulation and recording errors of driving hours.

-Who is affected by the Canadian electronic logbook Mandate?
+Who is affected by the Canadian electronic logbook mandate?

 Canadian ELD exemptions